taih304/Linux-Shell/Platforms interaction/Docker/README.md

 ``sudo docker pull hello-world``: Only pull ``hello-world`` and not run it after successfully pulling

-``sudo docker images``: List all avaialbe images and their information
+``sudo docker images``: List all available images and their information

 E.g